-For students who did not pass the SOL test in the current or previous year, student growth is determined by comparing the student's test score in the current year to his/her the student's prior year's test score.
-If the student does not have a previous spring score, then the fall 2021 growth assessment will be used in the comparison (administered for the first time in assessment year 2021-2022).
-This methodology is only for the 2022-2023 accountability year as Virginia' transitions to a through-year growth model.
-Another amendment to the Consolidated State Plan will need to be submitted for accountability year 2023-2024 and beyond.
+For students who did not pass the SOL test in the current or previous year, student growth is determined by comparing the student's test score in the current year to his/her prior year's test score.
+In addition, students who did not pass the spring 2022 SOL test, but did show growth from the previously administered assessment are also included in the rate.